 Add the butter.
 Once melted, stir in the shallot and sauté for 1-2 minutes.

 Add half of the spinach.
 Cook, stirring often.
-Once the spinach wilts, add the remaining spinach and continue stirring, until it has wilted.
+Once the spinach wilts, add the remaining spinach and continue stirring until it has wilted.

 Pour in the cream and add in the cheese.
 Stir until melted.

-Serve with the grilled steak and lobster.
+Season with salt, pepper, and nutmeg, and serve with the grilled steak and lobster.
+Enjoy!